jakobcornell/dubois-traffic-puzzle/README.md

 ## Level format

-The level format of the original game by Camil Staps, et al. is still supported.
-Because SdbNavigator completely fails to support newlines in attribute values, the level parser is no longer line-based, so any whitespace can be used for any separator in level maps.
-(Newlines may still be used in maps, but any update to the corresponding record from SdbNavigator will replace them with spaces.)
-Semicolons are also allowed as separators in hopes that they can be used to make level maps more readable in SdbNavigator.
-The parsing is done in the `BoardLoader` class.
+The level format has been slightly adapted from the original format by Camil Staps, et al. In the new format, the colors are defined in application code, and the unnecessary car count line is removed.
+Like its predecessor, the format uses x- (horizontal, from left) and y- (vertical, from top) coordinates.

+The first integer is the left x-coordinate of the goal car (whose y-coordinate is assumed to be 2).
+All remaining integers are in groups of four, each consisting of two coordinates: the leftmost/top coordinate (x1, y1), and the rightmost/bottom coordinate (x2, y2).
+A level might look like this:

+	0
+	2 1 2 2
+	3 1 3 3
+	4 2 4 3

+This level has its goal car along the left edge of the board, and three other vehicles, positioned vertically, one of which is a truck.
+Arbitrary whitespace or a single semicolon may be used to separate each pair of integers.
+Newlines should be avoided when using the SdbNavigator, as updating any fields in a level record will strip newlines from the map.
+Under this policy, a good way of writing the above level might be `0;2 1 2 2;3 1 3 3;4 2 4 3`.

 [An issue](https://github.com/Reggino/SdbNavigator/issues/19) addressing newline handling has been opened on SdbNavigator's GitHub repository, so keep an eye on that if you're interested in newline support.